Zizaco/confide/README.md

 ### User model

-Now generate the Confide migration
+Now generate the Confide migration and the reminder password table migration:

     $ php artisan confide:migration
+    $ php artisan auth:reminders

 It will generate the `<timestamp>_confide_setup_users_table.php` migration.
 You may now run it with the artisan migrate command: